Correlation functions for strongly confined wormlike chains: Conclusions and Discussion

 \section{Conclusions and Discussion}

-In this paper, I have used a mean field theory to analytically determine the transverse and longitudinal position and bending correlation functions for wormlike chains confined to either cylinders or slits.
-The model predicts the emergence of two length scales in the correlation function: an exponential decay length associated with the well known deflection length ($l_d$), and a distinct length scale associated with oscillations in the correlation functions ($\omega_d^{-1}$) previously unreported in the literature.
-The predicted correlation functions are in excellent agreement with the results of Configurational Bias Monte Carlo simulations, confirming the accuracy of the model.
-Local bending correlations are observed have more prominent oscillations than is predicted using a weakly-bending rod approach for cylindrically confined chains, indicating local wrapping around the axis of the cylinder (indicated by a negative transverse bond correlation function) may play a significant role in the local statistics of confined biomolecules.
+In this paper, we have used a mean field theory to analytically determine the transverse and longitudinal position and bending correlation functions for wormlike chains confined to cylinders and slits.
+The model predicts the emergence of two length scales in the correlation function: an exponential decay length associated with the well-known deflection length ($l_d$), and a distinct length scale associated with oscillations in the correlation functions ($\omega_d^{-1}$) previously unreported in the literature.
+The predicted correlation functions are in excellent agreement with the results of MC simulations, confirming the accuracy of the model.
+The mean field model is also robust enough to effectively predict the correlation functions across the Odijk \emph{and} backfolded Odijk regime where the WBR model becomes less accurate.